cosmos/cosmos-sdk/docs/migrations/app.md

 ## Updating Your App

+For a reference implementation used for demo purposes, you can refer to the SDK's [SimApp]() for your app's migration.
+The most notable changes are described in this section.

-### `app.go` Changes
+### Creating Codecs

 With the introduction of Protobuf, each app needs to define the encoding library (Amino or Protobuf) to be used throughout the app.
-There is a central struct, [`EncodingConfig`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc5/simapp/params/encoding.go#L9-L11), which defines all information necessary for codec.
-In your app, an example `EncodingConfig` with Protobuf as default codec looks like:
+There is a central struct, [`EncodingConfig`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc5/simapp/params/encoding.go#L9-L11), which defines all information necessary for codecs.
+In your app, an example `EncodingConfig` with Protobuf as default codec might look like:

 ```go
 // MakeEncodingConfig creates an EncodingConfig